 - Running out of prescription medicine too quickly or having prescription medicine that looks like it is not being taken like it should be (bottle too full)

 - The elder tells you he or she is being physically hurt

-Emotional or psychological abuse – Verbal assaults, threats, intimidation, harassment, isolating elder from regular activities, family, and friends.
+Emotional or psychological abuse – Verbal assaults, threats, intimidation, harassment, isolating the elder from regular activities, family, and friends.
 Signs include:

 - Being in an upset or agitated state